H-4 Visa – Spouse Visa for H1B Holders

 If you are not yet in the US, your application should be made at the US Embassy where your spouse applied for their H1-B visa, or in your home country if you and your spouse are of different nationalities.

-The specific visa application procedure is dependent on the country from which you are applying, although there are commonalities:
+The specific visa application procedure is dependent on the country from which you are applying, but in general you will need to follow these steps:

-Step 2: Following your online application, you will be required to schedule an interview at the local US consulate.
+Step 2: Following your online application submission, you will be required to schedule an interview at the relevant US consulate.
 You will need to bring the following documentation with you, including but not limited to:

 Applying from within the US